raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 As things worked out, minicomputers running Unix were becoming a thing, and LeMond did well making software for business processing, called "Business Components."
 Programmers writing software for minicomputers would integrate LeMond's "business components" into their code and save themselves some time and trouble.

-Richard was one of LeMond's first hires, and he quickly earned a reputation for turning assignments around very, very quickly.
+Rijkert was one of LeMond's first hires, and he quickly earned a reputation for turning assignments around very, very quickly.

 Then the IBM PC arrived, and LeMond had its first real test of maturity as a company.
 Their existing customers were all very happy with their Unix systems, and most of the software they were running would not run on a PC: It was either too big and sophisticated, or was multi-user.